steren/cloud-errors-nodejs/README.md

 5. **View reported errors:**

-  Open Stackdriver Error Reporting (https://console.cloud.google.com/errors) to view the reported errors.
+  Open Stackdriver Error Reporting at https://console.cloud.google.com/errors to view the reported errors.

 * **When initing the StackDriver Error reporting library you can specify several options**